-Among San Francisco things to do are traveling to Little Italy, colorful Asia and even Little Russia.
+Among Top Things to Do in San Francisco are traveling to Little Italy, colorful Asia and even Little Russia.

 In San Francisco the only thing more abundant than the bay views, are the cultural diversity and international restaurants with cuisines from all over the world.

 San Francisco is not one of those cities about which you could say “myths and legends have been passed down here for thousands of years”… No, not really.
 San Francisco was founded in 1776, and this year the city celebrates its 240-year anniversary.
 Let’s have a look at…

 The most fun things to do in San Francisco